CarolusKwok/hkweather/README.md

 # hkweather
-The is an R package that downloads weather images from the Hong Kong Observatory
+The is an R package that downloads and processes weather images from the Hong Kong Observatory